Nilgiri Express: Introduction

 This train is named after the Nilgiri (Tamil : English - (Nil - Blue; giri - Mountain)) Hills.
 The train is primarily intended for travellers to these hills, especially to the towns of Ooty, Kotagiri and Coonoor.
-Mettupalayam is near Coimbatore, which is at the foot of these hills, and the Nilgiri Express links to the Nilagiri passenger train operated by the Nilgiri Mountain Railway (NMR) at Mettupalayam railway station, enabling passengers to complete the journey to Udagamandalam by rail.
+Mettupalayam is near Coimbatore, which is situated at the foothills, and the Nilgiri Express links to the Nilgiri passenger train operated by the Nilgiri Mountain Railway (NMR) at Mettupalayam railway station, enabling passengers to complete the journey to Udagamandalam by rail.

+History

-The Nilgiri Express started to connect Coimbatore to Beypore on 12 May 1862 owing to track completion between Salem & Coimbatore whose completion lead it run as Salem Beypore Ordinary Service.
-Later it connect Madras to Beypore with through Coach attached at Podanur towards Beypore.
-Owing to low traffic, Beypore Mail service was discontinued till Calicut was connected in 1888 to Madras (Podanur Beypoor Mail was named Malabar Express in 1907 when Mangalore was connected to Madras).
+The Nilgiri Express started to connect Coimbatore to Beypore on 12 May 1862 owing to track completion between Salem & Coimbatore whose completion led it run as Salem Beypore Ordinary Service.
+Later it connected Madras to Beypore with through Coach attached at Podanur towards Beypore.
+Owing to low traffic, Beypore Mail service was discontinued till Calicut was connected in 1888 to Madras (Podanur Beypore Mail was named Malabar Express in 1907 when Mangalore was connected to Madras).

-Nilgiri Express termed as Blue Mountain use to cover Madras to Mettupalayam & acts as link to MG Blue Mountain Express for Ooty with through Coach attached to Podanur Calicut Mail.
-Madras Ooty Through Timings were:- Madras 21.00; Ooty 10.20 & in return:- Ooty 16.30; Madras 05.50.
-It still exist past NMR UNESCO World Heritage Tag in 1994 with Ooty Mettupalayam Passenger acts as connecting train.
+Nilgiri Express acted as link to MG Blue Mountain Express for Ooty with through coach attached to Podanur Calicut Mail.
+The train still exists past NMR being designated as an UNESCO World Heritage site in 2005 with Ooty Mettupalayam Passenger acting as a connecting train.
+This train had a dark blue colored rake with white stripes above and below the windows, distinct from other trains till 1997-98 other trains had maroon/brick colored coaches.
+The rake colour was later changed to standard ICF Blue.
+As of March 2025 the rake was converted to LHB.

-Nilgiri Express used to be a main portion of Bangalore Mail, Island Express, Malabar Express & Bombay-Coimbatore (Through Coach bifurcate/amalgamate to Madras-Bombay Mail).

-Rake till 1997-98

-This train had a dark blue colored rake with white stripes above and below the windows, distinctly spottable from other trains till 1997/98 when all the other trains had maroon/brick colored coaches.
-When the rake color of the other train changed for conversion to Vacuum brakes even this train got the same color as the other trains.

 Train numbers

-There is a daily overnight service in both directions.
+The Nilgiri Express is a daily overnight service in both directions.
 Train number 12671 runs from Chennai Central to Mettupalayam, while train number 12672 runs from Mettupalayam to Chennai Central.
 This train is maintained at Basin Bridge Junction Railway Yard, Chennai.
-This train has a dedicated rake with Rake sharing With Along Manglore Central Superfast (12686/12685).
+This train has a dedicated rake with rake sharing along with Mangalore Central Superfast (12686/12685).

+Train Timings

+The train starts from MGR Chennai Central at 21:05 and arrives at Mettupalayam at 06:20.
+For return journey, it starts from Mettupalayam at 21:20 and arrives at MGR Chennai Central at 06:25.
+The train runs daily.